modus-continens/docs/src/introduction.md

 Modus is free software; you can find the source code on [GitHub](https://github.com/modus-continens/modus).
 For more information, please check [installation guide](https://github.com/modus-continens/modus/blob/main/INSTALL.md).
 Modus uses semantic versioning; until version 1.0 is declared, breaking changes are possible.
 We welcome bug reports and feature requests submitted through [GitHub Issues](https://github.com/mechtaev/modus/issues).

-## Overview
+### Parameterised Builds

-Container images are intrinsically parametrised.
+Container images are intrinsically parameterised.
 Typical image parameters are software versions, compilation flags and configuration options.
 For example, an image with Python version 3.7 installed on Ubuntu 20.04 can be represented as `python("3.7", "ubuntu", "20.04")`.
 Modus explicitly models image parameters in its build rules.

 Build rules describe how new images are constructed from existing images.
 For example, an image with installed Pylint can be built using the following rule: